AngelaMeow/angelameow.github.io/_posts/2025-7-14-UX-Consulting-for -Non-Profit-Organization.md

 ### Overview

 MUA is a non profit organization in Honduras that works towards promoting culture, arts and education with an inclusive and fair perspective.
-We had the opportunity to work in the past, they gave me the opportunity to take my professional practice in order to get my Graphic designer degree.
+We had the chance to work in the past, they gave me the opportunity to take my professional practice in order to get my degree in Graphic design.

 ![Artes para 3 Bienal](../images/img-bienal.jpg)
 Boletin para Tercera Bienal

-Now that they have reached out for UX/Technical consulting.
-We have worked together to identify the need and solutions to their current projects.
+Later on they reached out for UX/Technical consulting.
+And we agreed to work together identifying the needs and solutions regarding digital platforms and communication.

 They have developed a few new local programs to promote culture and create spaces.
 What we discover during the first consultation was:

-A solution to create and maintain online portals/sites that was easy to use for any person in the organization.
-The ideal scenario was to find a tool that didn’t require advanced technical skills, other than regular computer and internet usage.
+- There was a need to create and maintain online portals/sites that were easy to use for any person in the organization.
+The ideal scenario was to find a tool that didn’t require advanced technical skills, other than normal computer and internet expertise.
-An option to document and present the process and achievements of the projects.
+- An option to document and present the process and achievements of the programs.
 Due to the amount of work, reports, resources and material we needed a feasible solution to “host” all that media.

 ### The soultion & My role
 After a couple of initial meetings, and collecting the requirements, we agreed on building the platforms using Wordpress.
-Due to the characteristics of the client and projects we worked a bit more freely, on a bi-weekly basis (synching via e-mail one or two times per week for smaller items), it was challenging at the beginning because we were in the middle of lockdown, but everything worked out as expected.
+Due to the characteristics of the client and project we worked more freely, synching and reviewing on a bi-weekly basis, and via e-mail one or two times per week for smaller items.
+It was challenging at the beginning, considering we were in the middle of lockdown, but everything worked out as expected.

-The projects we have completed:
+These are some of the outcomes:

 #### Improving Infrastructure Strategy
 Changing Hosting services so that we could have appropriate services for the organization, and customer support that could help non-technical admins with struggles related to backend and hosting.